SeshadriRC/documentation/kubernetes/Kubernetes-onboarding/Readme.md

 - Consider user is accessing from US-east region, then DNS will route the traffic to ingress which is present in the us-east and this ingress will route the traffic to the kubernetes cluste which is present in the east.

 ---

+## Note:

+- There are more levels , it won't end up in 5. we also can setup helm chart, service mesh, gitOps etc.,

+---